 At Hasting’s Library, I’m more than a writer in residence.
 Chiefly, in truth, I’m workshop-facilitator-and-organiser-in-residence, but that doesn’t trip off the tongue in the same way.
-I’m also, like almost all visitors to the library, a reader in residence.
+I’m also, like most visitors to the library, a reader in residence.

-I have been interested to find out about the top books Hastings Library sees checked out, and I’m including some lists below the body of this post, split up in various ways.
-I can’t claim to have read all these books, but I’d got through a lot of them already, and I’ve picked a few to read during my residency to see what’s made them so popular in Hastings.
+I have been interested to find out about the top books Hastings Library sees checked out, and I’m including some lists below, split up in various ways.
+I can’t claim to have read all these books, but I’d got through a lot of them already, and I picked a few to read during my residency to see what’s made them so popular in Hastings.

 And what is popular?
 Well, that depends on the audience.

 For adults, it’s crime thrillers.
 In the top ten books issued from Hastings Library in 2017, the top two are crime thrillers, and all four adult books in the overall top ten have some element of crime or mystery to them.

 I’ve read three of the four adult books that have made it onto the top list.
 I’ve been gripped by Lee Child’s Night School (which was the most recent in his Jack Reacher series during the time period the list covers), and I loved This Must Be The Place by Maggie O’Farrell (one of last year’s big paperback releases – I love anything by Maggie O’Farrell).

 Junior fiction dominates the overall top ten loans, with Roald Dahl occupying a lot of the list.
 This is no surprise, given that many of the people I speak to associate the library with children – either visiting as a youngster, or taking their own children or grandchildren.
 I doubt this part of the list changes much year on year, and I expect the likes of Charlie and the Chocolate Factory and The BFG will be popular for a long time yet.